Adams County Planting Partnership

 More trees=cleaner water.

 The Adams County Planting Partnership is made possible by the resources of the Chesapeake Bay Foundation’s Keystone 10 Million Trees Partnership, which aims to plant 10 million native trees and shrubs in Pennsylvania by 2025.
-Since we joined forces in 2018, we’ve grown from just 500 trees distributed in 2018 to more than 87,000 trees planted in Adams County by the end of 2024!
+Since we joined forces in 2018, we’ve grown from just 500 trees distributed in 2018 to more than 92,000 trees planted in Adams County by the spring of 2025!

 Our role is to help distribute native seedlings here in Adams County, to folks like you with anything from acres of land to a small backyard in need of some cooling shade.